joaoteixeira96/Thesis/README.md

 ## Requirements

-To run our solution, its required: Java v11.0 or higher, Tor v0.4.4.6 or higher, Stunnel v5.57 or higher.
+To run our solution, its required: Java v11.0 or higher, Tor v0.4.4.6 or higher, Stunnel v5.57 or higher and Python 2.

 ## Solution Setup